Jayson0709/leetcode_java/README.md

-﻿# My solutions to some LeetCode questions (Java version) (The project will be updated and classified regularly.)
+﻿# My solutions to some LeetCode questions (Java version) (The project will be updated and categorized regularly.)

 ## Current Layout
 ```